NingWang0123/cs6120/project/blog/report-automatic-loop-parallelization.md

 ## Acknowledgments

-We thank Adrian Sampson and the CS 6120 course staff for guidance on LLVM pass development and compiler optimization techniques.
+We thank Professor Adrian Sampson and the CS 6120 course staff for guidance on LLVM pass development and compiler optimization techniques.
 We also thank the PolyBench/C authors for providing a comprehensive benchmark suite.

 ## References